1. Home: Explore careers

 Volunteering

-You could volunteer with an organisation that supports vulnerable people, such as a care home, charity, hospital or hospice.
+You can volunteer with an organisation that supports vulnerable people, like a care home, charity, hospital or hospice.
+This can help you when applying for paid work.

 Direct Application

-Some employers may expect you to have GCSEs in English and maths at grades 9 to 4 (A* to C) or equivalent.
+Some employers might want you to have GCSEs in English and maths at grades 9 to 4 (A* to C), or equivalent.
+However, many will offer training to applicants who have the right personal qualities.

 More Information